 The rabbit that pooped on the path said, “We don’t want you in our forest anymore.”

 “Because you hate us,” the beaver from the dam said.

 “I don’t hate you.
 You animals just do things that make me mad.”

-“No!” the Sasquatch said, raising his voice.
+“No!” the Sasquatch said.
 “I have just as much right to live here as the rest of you.”